 Over the past decade we have strengthened our work in financial empowerment, affordable housing, and homeownership through initiatives such as Money Smart Week, Milwaukee Alliance of Economic Inclusion, Take Root Milwaukee, and Bank On Greater Milwaukee.
-UEDA also worked in collaboration with members and others to support food-based enterprises, small business business development, and regional transportation solutions.
+UEDA also worked in collaboration with members and others to support food-based enterprises, small business development, and regional transportation solutions.

 Today, our team focuses on broad efforts that help support thriving communities such as increased community investment, sustainable homeownership and affordable housing, economic inclusion, small business growth, regional transportation and the local food economy.
 Backed by our membership network, we aim to create more equitable communities in Milwaukee and across Southeastern Wisconsin.

 Through our membership network, community partnerships, and program areas, our mission is to facilitate effective, cross-sector collaboration, meaningful connections, and strengthen individual and organizational capacity in Wisconsin’s community and economic development sector.

 Our vision is that the members and communities we serve are inspired and thriving, with equitable access to investment and opportunity.